Code of Conduct

 a) A “suspension” means a suspension from school pursuant to Education Law §3214.

-b) A “removal” means a removal for disciplinary reasons from the student’s current educational placement other than a suspension and change in placement to an interim alternative educational setting (IAES) ordered by an impartial hearing officer because the student poses a risk of harm to himself/herself or others or placement in an IAES for behavior involving serious bodily injury, weapons, illegal drugs or controlled substances.
+b) A “removal” means a removal for disciplinary reasons from the student’s current educational placement other than a suspension and change in placement to an interim alternative educational setting (IAES) ordered by an impartial hearing officer because the student poses a risk of harm to himself/herself or others or placement in an IAES for behavior involving serious bodily injury, weapons, illegal drugs or controlled substances or other disciplinable behaviors.

 c) An “IAES” means a temporary educational placement, other than the student’s current placement at the time the behavior precipitating the IAES placement occurred, that enables the student to continue to receive educational services so as to enable the student to continue to participate in the general curriculum, although in another setting, and to progress towards meeting the goals set out in such IEP, and receive, as appropriate, a functional behavioral assessment and intervention services and modifications that are designed to address the behavior violation so that it does not recur.